-The Canadian Foundation for AIDS Research (CANFAR) provides free and accessible resources for young people to clear up misconceptions about HIV.
+The Canadian Foundation for AIDS Research (CANFAR) provides free and accessible resources for young people to educate them about HIV.

 Printable resources for youth aged 13-30, for use inside classrooms, community centres or clinics.

 Ready-to-use teaching resources like lesson plans, activities, and handouts for a variety of subjects, aimed at secondary school students.

 Diverse youth-friendly resources about HIV, developed by and for youth from a variety of backgrounds.